 Drug Class:Biologics (B-cell inhibitor)

-Based on body weight for lupus patients.
-May be combined with corticosteroids and DMARDs.
+IV infusion: Based on body weight.
 Three IV infusions 2 weeks apart, and then every 4 weeks.

 Potential Side EffectsHelp

 Depression; infusion reaction during or shortly after treatment (including blood pressure changes, chest pain, difficulty breathing and hives); nausea; vomiting.

 - Women of childbearing age should use effective contraception during treatment.

 - IV Infusion is given at a doctor’s office.

 - All biologics suppress the immune system and may increase your risk of infections.
 Tell your doctor if you have an active infection.
 Do not start treatment if you have a serious or recurrent infection (such as pneumonia).
 You should be tested for tuberculosis before starting this medication.
 Do not get a live vaccine when taking biologics.